GavinMendelGleason/blog/entries/star_wars_genql.md

-# Using Typescript with GraphQL and TerminusDB
+# Syntax Directed Query: Using Typescript with GraphQL and TerminusDB

 TerminusDB provides a very convenient environment for GraphQL.
 And there are few environments more natural for GraphQL than